-Improving the exterior of your home is an exciting opportunity for many homeowners.
-Who you choose to do the inspection, repair, or replacements can heavily influence the amount you pay and how satisfied you are with the results.
+Improving the exterior of your home is an exciting opportunity for many homeowners, but choosing the right company to do the inspection, repair, or replacements can be an intimidating process.

-With so many companies to choose from, figuring out who will do the best job for the right price can be difficult.
-From price points to insurances, warranties, and customer service, multiple factors should be considered before choosing your company.
+From price points to insurances, warranties to customer service, multiple factors should be considered before choosing your company.

-We’ve put together 8 questions to ask your potential exteriors company to help you determine if they’re the right company for you.
+We’ve put together 8 questions to ask potential exteriors companies before you sign on the dotted line and the work gets started.

 Are They Insured?

-Protection for your home against damages is extremely important.
-You should ask your exteriors company for proof of public liability insurance and workers compensation insurance.
+Protection for your home against damages is extremely important, so be sure to ask your exteriors company for proof of public liability insurance and worker’s compensation insurance.

-Services like roofing repairs and installations are especially dangerous jobs.
-The liability insurance protects against damages during installation, and the worker’s compensation protects you against being liable if a contractor gets injured while working on your property.
+Services like roofing repairs and installations are especially dangerous jobs and liability insurance protects against damages during installation.
+Worker’s compensation protects you against being liable if a contractor gets injured while working on your property.